essex-lab/grand-lig/README.md

     state = simulation.context.getState(getPositions=True, getVelocities=True)
     dcd.report(simulation, state)
     rst7.report(simulation, state)
-    gcmc_mover.writeFrame()
+    gcmc_mover.report()
     print("\t{} GCMC moves completed.
 N = {}".format(gcmc_mover.n_moves, gcmc_mover.N))
 print("{}/{} moves accepted".format(gcmc_mover.n_accepted, gcmc_mover.n_moves))
 ```
-Primarily, this includes the reporting of the current state to .dcd and .rst7 files, and importantly the use of the gcmc\_mover.writeFrame() method.
+Primarily, this includes the reporting of the current state to .dcd and .rst7 files, and importantly the use of the `gcmc\_mover.report()` method.
 This method writes out a list of ghost residues to file and also the coordinates of the GCMC box, to aid in visualisation, as discussed below.

 Finally, we use the line: